Rockies vs. Blue Jays Player Props Betting Odds

-Ryan McMahon and Vladimir Guerrero Jr. are two of the players with prop bets on the table when the Colorado Rockies and the Toronto Blue Jays meet at Coors Field on Saturday (beginning at 8:10 PM ET).
+Sportsbooks have set player props for Vladimir Guerrero Jr., Ryan McMahon and others when the Toronto Blue Jays visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!